Hydrogen Inhalation for chronic inflammation

-When we talk about the world’s most feared diseases-heart disease, cancer, Alzheimer’s, diabetes, autoimmune disorders—one thing ties them all together: chronic inflammation.
-It lingers quietly, showing almost no symptoms, undermining organ function and cellular health, and is widely recognised as a “silent killer”.
+When we talk about the world’s most feared diseases—heart disease, cancer, Alzheimer’s, diabetes, autoimmune disorders—one thing ties them all together: chronic inflammation.
+It lingers quietly, showing almost no symptoms, slowly undermining organ function, weakening healthy cells, and disturbing immune response and activation.
+This ongoing hidden process contributes to oxidative stress, increased production of reactive oxygen species (ROS), and progressive cell damage, making it widely recognised as a dangerous “silent killer”.

 Why Is Chronic Inflammation So Dangerous?

-Chronic inflammation isn’t the same as lingering acute inflammation.
-It persists in the body for years, quietly damaging tissues and setting the stage for serious illnesses.
-Most standard blood tests, like CRP, can detect general inflammation levels—but they don’t reveal where the inflammation is causing damage.
+Chronic inflammation isn’t the same as lingering acute inflammation; it is a persistent condition that stays in the body for years, quietly causing damage to tissues and gradually setting the stage for serious diseases such as heart disease, diabetes, and cancer.
+Most standard blood tests, like CRP, can detect general inflammation levels, but they don’t reveal which cells, organs, or tissues are being harmed by oxidative stress and excess ROS.

 Recently, researchers at Case Western Reserve University have taken diagnosis to a new level, developing special antibodies to track molecular traces left by reactive oxygen species (ROS).
-This new technology pinpoints the actual organs and tissues under inflammatory stress, opening the door to earlier, more targeted interventions.
+This innovative approach pinpoints the actual organs and tissues under inflammatory stress, highlighting cellular expression changes and injury, and opening the door to earlier, more precise, and targeted treatment interventions.

 Research paper link: PNAS, 20 2 4